aldum/learnyouanelm.github.io/pages/05-recursion.md

 into negative numbers.
 All of a sudden, you'd be saying that *F(-2000)* is *F(-2001) + F(-2002)* and there still wouldn't be an end in sight!

-Recursion is important to Haskell because unlike imperative languages, you do computations in Haskell by declaring what something *is* instead of declaring *how* you get it.
-That's why there are no while loops or for loops in Haskell and instead we many times have to use recursion to declare what something is.
+Recursion is important to Elm because unlike imperative languages, you do computations in Elm by declaring what something *is* instead of declaring *how* you get it.
+That's why there are no while loops or for loops in Elm and instead we many times have to use recursion to declare what something is.

 Maximum awesome
 ---------------

-The maximum function takes a list of things that can be ordered (e.g. instances of the Ord typeclass) and returns the biggest of them.
+The maximum function takes a list of things that can be compared (e.g. comparables) and returns the biggest of them.
 Think about how you'd implement that in an imperative fashion.
 You'd probably set up a variable to hold the maximum value so far and then you'd loop through the elements of a list and if an element is bigger than then the